scripting/fargoPublisher/README.md

 Fix the pingpackage call to use the name not the url of the outline.

 How do we backup the database?

+Need to be smarter about file types -- should HTML files really be text/plain type?